 We were lucky to experience some amazing sunsets whilst we were there, but unfortunately we had to miss the sunset cruise due to a dinner reservation.
 Luckily my friend Sarah from Extraordinary Chaos had been on the cruise the week before, which departs from Sani Marina.

 If you are travelling with teens a visit to Ozone is a must.
 Located behind Sani Dunes this is the perfect place for tweens and teens to chill out.
 You can drop in for a game of scrabble, play the latest computer games, or just chill out on the wooden swing.
 They also have a fantastic timetable of events from morning through to evening.

-Other activities on offer
+Other activities on offer at Sani

 You can try your hand at archery, or how about doing yoga on a paddle board.
 Or at an extra cost you can book a scuba diving lesson, or hire a mountain bike and explore the beautiful forest around Sani.

 There is also a new Go Ape style course which opened in 2019, and is complimentary for guests staying at the Sani resort.
 It’s well worth booking on, as the kids and my husband had a great time high up in the trees.